 Spine lesion with painful scoliosis is also a candidate as ablation cannot be done.

 En bloc resection

-En bloc surgical resection of the tumor is associated with longer healing times, prolonged hospital stay, fractures in the perioperative period, need for bone grafting and internal fixation, joint stiffness etc.
+The drawbacks of this procedure are longer healing times, fractures in the perioperative period, need for bone grafting and internal fixation, joint stiffness etc.

 CT Guided Percutaneous Excision

 In this method, under CT guidance, a needle is inserted in the nidus.
 This reduces the amount of bone removed during surgery.
 Postoperative CT scan and pathologic examination are done for the confirmation.

 Percutaneous Laser Photocoagulation

 An optical fiber or fibers are inserted directly into the target tissue, followed by treatment with laser energy for several minutes.

 The reported recurrence rate after open surgery is 9-28%.